sofiasald/Alura/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name '.ConversorMonedas' is invalid and this project uses 'ConversorMonedas' instead.
+* The original package name 'com..Forum' is invalid and this project uses 'com.Forum' instead.

 # Getting Started